Toric Stacks II: Intrinsic Characterization of Toric Stacks: Introduction

 Note that unlike the classical result about toric varieties, we cannot require our stacks to be separated.
 Indeed, algebraic stacks which are not Deligne-Mumford are hardly ever separated.
 The condition that the stack have affine diagonal essentially replaces the separatedness condition (see Remark \ref{rmk:affine-diagonal<->separated}).
 In particular, there exist ``toric schemes'': toric stacks which are schemes, but which are not toric varieties because they are not separated (see Example \ref{Eg:non-affine-diag}).

-We conjecture that condition \ref{intro:global-type} follows from the other hypotheses, and can therefore be removed.
-If this is true, we recover new proofs (in the case of trivial generic stabilizer) of \cite[Theorem 1.3]{iwanari} and \cite[Theorem 7.24]{fmn}, which establish the analogous result for toric stacks which are smooth, separated, and Deligne-Mumford.
+A forthcoming result of Alper, Hall, and Rydh implies that condition (\ref{intro:global-type}) follows from the other hypotheses and can therefore be removed (see Remark \ref{rmk:everything-is-global-type}(\ref{alper-hall-rydh})).
+Given that result, we recover new proofs (in the case of trivial generic stabilizer) of \cite[Theorem 1.3]{iwanari} and \cite[Theorem 7.24]{fmn}, which establish the analogous result for toric stacks which are smooth, separated, and Deligne-Mumford.

 Notably, the results in \cite{iwanari} and \cite{fmn} impose the hypothesis that the stack has a coarse space which is a scheme.
 In contrast, the characterization given by Theorem \ref{thm:main} does not assume that $\X$ has a coarse (or good) moduli space \emph{at all}.
 As a corollary, we see that any toric algebraic space satisfying the conditions of the theorem is in fact a scheme (see Remark \ref{rmk:no-toric-spaces} and Example \ref{eg:a-toric-space}).